 C.J.S.
 Agriculture §§ 129 to 131, 147.

 § 9-303.
-Law governing perfection and priority of security interests in goods covered by a certificate of title covered and the goods or the debtor.
+Law governing perfection and priority of security interests in goods covered by a certificate of title

 Law Governing Perfection and Priority of Security Interests in Goods Covered by a Certificate of Title